mikeizbicki/ucr-cs100/assignments/lab/lab1-git/README.md

 $ git commit -m "added the first code"
 ```

 **IMPORTANT:**  Notice that we only added the `main.cpp` file to our repo, and did not add `a.out`.
 Never add executable or object files to your git repo!
 Only add source files!
 Tracking executables uses LOTS of disk space, and makes the repo cluttered and hard to read.
-If we ever see these files in your git repos, your grade on the assignment will be docked 20%.
+If we ever see these files in your git repos, your grade on the assignment WILL be docked 20%.

 Let's make one more commit so we'll have something to play with.
 Run the command: